 Over 50mph wind and my first whiteout coming back down between Sniktauand and the south summit.
 Got lost and started going down a gulley

-Third time, "Y" loop with Grizzly and "Cupid".
+4th time 11/7/15, "Y" loop with Grizzly and "Cupid".
 Great late fall hike, easy access for when the mountains start to get snowy!

 Short visit up to Sniktau.
 Good weather.